 - Doesn’t seem to hear when others are talking to them

-- Doesn’t play pretend, join group games, or use toys in creative ways
+- Doesn’t play pretend, join group games, or use toys that are appropriate for children with autism

 - Seems detached and prefers to be by themselves